zblz/naima/docs/dataformat.rst

 A note on physical types
 ------------------------

-Units defined through `astropy.units.Unit` have an associtaed physical type. gammafit defines a few additional physical types to those defined in
+Units defined through `astropy.units.Unit` have an associtaed physical type. naima defines a few additional physical types to those defined in
 `astropy.units`.
 They are used internally to check that the inputs have the approaprite physical type and can be converted to the appropriate units.
 These are: